N O . 9 D U A N E S T R E E T .

 --Jacob A. Riis, "Merry Christmas in the Tenements," The Century, Dec.
 1, 1897

-In his 1904 biography of TR (Theodore Roosevelt, the Citizen), Riis told the story again (with slight re-phrasing), and revealed that the visitor mistaken for TR was none other than himself.
+In his 1904 biography of TR (Theodore Roosevelt, the Citizen), Riis tells the story again (with slight re-phrasing), and reveals that the visitor mistaken for TR was none other than himself.

 At the 1900 Thanksgiving dinner at the West Side LH, Mrs. Gracie, the sister of TR (who was governor at the time), helped serve food to the boys (as did some other visitors that night).